Brian Eno: 1970s

 Almost immediately after his exit from Roxy Music, Eno embarked on his solo career.
 In 1973, he released (No Pussyfooting), a collaboration with King Crimson guitarist Robert Fripp.
-The album had been worked on for over a year, particularly with the use of tape looping and delay systems, which would later be known as "Frippertronics".
+The album had been worked on sporadically between August 1972 and September 1973, and was noted for the use of tape looping and delay systems, which would later be known as "Frippertronics".
 The record is hailed as being groundbreaking for future developments in drone and what would later be termed ambient music.
 The pair followed their debut with Evening Star (1975) and completed a European tour before Fripp temporarily retired from music.

-Eno's first solo studio album, Here Come the Warm Jets, was recorded the same year and released in February 1974.
+Eno's first solo studio album, Here Come the Warm Jets, was recorded in September of the same year and released in February 1974, along with a documentary filmed during its recording sessions mononymously titled Eno.
 The album notably features Fripp's guitar playing on several songs.
 The album was critically acclaimed on initial reviews and came to be regarded as a classic.
 No singles were released from the record.

+In February 1974, Eno embarked on his first tour as a solo artist backed by London-based pub rock band The Winkies.
+To promote the tour, they recorded a session for John Peel, as well as the single "Seven Deadly Finns", backed with the B-side "Later On", which was a sound collage composed of various short segments from the No Pussyfooting LP and was released that March.
+However, Eno was forced to cancel the remainder of the tour after he suffered from a collapsed lung following the sixth date of the tour at the Guildford Civic Hall, and his working relationship with The Winkies ceased following this, although Winkies bassist Brian Turrington became a frequent collaborator on subsequent albums, including on Taking Tiger Mountain (By Strategy) that autumn.